Canine Connect

 Personal Reflection

-This project challenged me to adapt my design mindset.
-It made me more attentive, more observant, and reminded me that good design is about listening, even when your users can’t speak.
+This project pushed me to adapt my design mindset.
+It made me more observant and reminded me that user-centered design isn't just about listening.
+Sometimes it’s about watching quietly, noticing patterns, and building from the ground up.